Mission BBQ: Operations and management

 All Mission BBQ restaurants are corporately held and not franchised.
 The restaurants' dining areas are lined with various military, police, and firefighters memorabilia.
 All of the restaurant's barbecue sauces are homemade and its meats are smoked on-site with white oak wood for up to 16 hours, depending on the type.
 For every opening, Mission BBQ allows its first 100 customers to purchase an American Heroes Cup to win a deck of cards that gives them free menu items for a year.

 Mission BBQ traditionally plays the national anthem every day at noon.
 During the COVID-19 pandemic, Mission BBQ streamed the anthem on its Facebook page daily, and locations provided curbside pickup orders and some local deliveries.

 Mission BBQ provides catering at each of its locations.
-In October 2016, the chain refurbished an U.S. Coast Guard RIB boat to use as a delivery boat for its location in Annapolis, Maryland.
+In October 2016, the chain refurbished a U.S. Coast Guard RIB boat to use as a delivery boat for its location in Annapolis, Maryland.
 Mission BBQ's Annapolis location closed on January 20, 2024.